jasqs/FREDtools/docs/html/_sources/index.rst.txt

 Development
 ----------------------------
 Everyone is invited to support the development of the FRED tools and to add functionalities needed for a specific application.
 All the new functions or classes should be documented according to numpydoc style.
-Check `numpydoc website <https://numpydoc.readthedocs.io>`_ for the style guide and examples.
+Check `numpydoc <https://numpydoc.readthedocs.io>`_ and `napoleon <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html#example-numpy>`_ websites for the style guide and examples.

 The FRED tools documentation is written in reStructuredText format and build with sphinx in version |sphinxVersion| using sphinx_rtd_theme template in version |RTDthemeVersion|.